LimeDrive/stream-fusion/docs/en/How-To/secure_vps.md

    ```

 !!! tip "Customization"
-    Explore available themes and plugins for Oh My Zsh to optimize your productivity.
+    Explore available themes and addons for Oh My Zsh to optimize your productivity.

 ## Creating a Non-Root User